bhassell02/sample3/p-guitar-wiring-prep-materials.md

 ## Preparing Materials

-### 1. Determine the humbucker hot and ground wires.
+### 1. Determine the humbucker hot and ground wires

 * If your humbucker has only two wires, you have a **2-conductor humbucker**.
   * The **black** wire is the hot wire